Local-global principles for norm one tori over semi-global fields: Counterexamples

 \section{Counterexamples}

 Let $K$ be a complete discretely valued field with residue field algebraically closed.
-Colliot-Th\'el\`ene, Parimala and Suresh (\cite[Section 3.1. \& Proposition 5.9.]{CTPS1}) constructed a function field of a curve $F$ over $K$ and Galois extension $L/F$ with Galois group $\Z/2\Z \times \Z/2\Z$ such that the local-global principle fails for the norm one torus $T_{L/F}$ associated to $L/F$.
+Colliot-Th\'el\`ene, Parimala and Suresh (\cite[Section 3.1. \& Proposition 5.9.]{CTPS1}) constructed a function field of a smooth, projective, geometrically integral curve over $K$ and a Galois extension $L/F$ with Galois group $\Z/2\Z \times \Z/2\Z$ such that the local-global principle fails for the norm one torus $T_{L/F}$ associated to $L/F$.
 They use higher reciprocity laws to detect non-trivial elements in $\Sh(F, T_{L/F})$.
 In this section, we produce examples of Galois extensions $L/F$ with Galois group $\Z/n\Z \times \Z/n\Z$ and using patching techniques, we show that $\Sh(F, T_{L/F})$ is non-trivial.

-Let $k$ be a number field and $L_1, L_2$ be two Galois extension of $k$.
+Let $k$ be a number field and $L_1, L_2$ be two Galois extensions of $k$.
 Let $T$ be the $k$-torus given by $N_{L_1/k}(z_1) N_{L_2/k}(z_2) = 1$.
 If $L_1$ and $L_2$ are linearly disjoint, then Demarche and Wei (\cite[Theorem 1]{DW}) proved that the local-global principle holds for $T$.
 In this section, we also give an example to show that a similar result does not hold in general for function fields of curves over a complete discretely valued field.

-\begin{prop} Let $A$ be a unique factorization domain and $F$ the fraction field of $A.$ Let $L/F$ be a finite Galois extension and $B$ the integral closure of $A$ in $L.$ Suppose that $B$ is a unique factorization domain.
+\begin{prop} Let $A$ be a unique factorization domain and $F$ be its fraction field.
+Let $L/F$ be a finite Galois extension and $B$ be the integral closure of $A$ in $L.$ Suppose that $B$ is a unique factorization domain.
 Then every element in $T_{L/F}(F)$ can be written as $s \theta $ for some $s \in RT_{L/F}(L)$ and $\theta \in B$ a unit. \end{prop}